stitchdata/docs/_saas-integrations/trello/v1/trello-v1.md

          | 5c950cf7e1ad9b845171680b | {{ board-id }} |
          ```

       This approach is used for every table set to replicate.
-If you're missing data from tables, verify that `boards` is also selected.
+If you're missing data, verify that the authorizing user is a member of the board.

   - title: "Custom field support"
     anchor: "custom-field-support"